Tai Situ Changchub Gyaltsen: Name

-Tai Situ is the Tibetan transcription of the term Da Situ (大司徒) from Chinese, meaning great Situ, referring to an office-holder or administrator.
+Tai Situ is the Tibetan transcription of the term Da Situ (大司徒) from Han language, meaning great Situ, referring to an office-holder or administrator.
 He was also sometimes called 松秋堅贊 in Chinese.

 The youth of Changchub Gyaltsen

 The Phagmodru hermitage, situated on the northern bank of the Tsangpo River, was founded by Phagmo Drupa Dorje Gyalpo (1110–1170) who initiated a sub-sect of the Kagyu school of Buddhism.
 After his death a monastery called Thel arose at the place in the late 12th century.
 It is presently in ruins.
 The monastery was ruled by members of the noble Lang Family whose pedigree went back to ancient times.
-During the Sakya period, when regents called ponchen (dpon-chen) ruled Tibet under Mongol (Yuan) overlordship, Central Tibet was divided into thirteen myriarchies.
+During the Sakya period, when regents called ponchen (dpon-chen) ruled Tibet under Mongol (Yuan) overlordship, Central Tibet was divided into thirteen myriarchies (Wylie: khri skor bcu gsum).
 One was Phagmodru with the palace of Nêdong as its center; it was headed by a lord of the Lang Family who bore the title tripon (myriarch).
-Phagmodru was allied to the Ilkhanate (1256 – 1335/1353) in Persia for a while, but its position was severely weakened by intervention by Kublai Khan, the Great Khan who founded the Yuan dynasty (1271 – 1368).
+Phagmodru was allied to the Ilkhanate (1256 – 1335/1353) in Persia for a while, but its position was severely weakened by intervention by Kublai Khan, the Great Khan who founded the Yuan dynasty (1271–1368).
 Changchub Gyaltsen was born into the Lang lineage in 1302 as the son of Rinchen Kyab and his second wife Tramon Bumkyi.
 At the age of nine he was ordained as a monk and was introduced to the Buddhist teachings by the lama Lhakangpa.
 Changchub Gyaltsen was in particular devoted to the worship of the deity Hayagriva.
 At fourteen years of age he went to the Sakya monastery.
 While he initially wished to pursue a clerical career, his tutor persuaded him that he would make an excellent administrator.